whanyu1212/LLM-agent-practice/README.md

 # LLM-agent-with-Gemini
-Tutorial on how to create LLM Agent using LangChain and Gemini
+Exploring LLM agent development using LangChain and Gemini Pro.
+This repository contains experiments, code examples, and learnings from building AI agents capable of natural language understanding and task execution